mmareqq/todo-app/README.md

 # Todo List App

+This is a clone of Todoist app
+For learning to code purposes only
-Made using React, Tailwind, motion library
+Made using React, TS, tailwind, react-query, motion library, express

-- local storage to store user data

-The design and data structure inspired by Todoist app

 ## learned

 - motion animations
+- env
+- HTTP status codes
+- HTTP requests
-- useLayoutEffect hook
+- backend api